keonicsx/AIP_B3/README.md

-# AI with Python Class Notes
+# AI with Python Notes
 # B3